Harmonic Analysis (RMA) Worksheet for the 1925 song: Are You Lonesome Tonight?

 Related Lessons, Videos, Lesson Series, Songs, Books & Reference Charts, Resources & Assets, Workshops are below.

-Related Lessons for Are You Lonesome Tonight?
+Are You Lonesome Tonight?.

-Related Lessons Series for Are You Lonesome Tonight?
+Are You Lonesome Tonight?.

-Harmonic Analysis is the process used to determine the harmonic function of chords within a chord progression or song.
-A chord progression is defined as a sequence of chords, each chord has a root and is a particular chord type.
-The relationship of a chord's to a scale determines its function within that scale's tonality.
+Harmonic Analysis (HA), also known as the study of chord relationships, is the method used to identify the harmonic role of chords within a chord progression or song.
+A chord progression refers to a sequence of chords, with each chord having a root note and belonging to a specific chord type.
+The function of a chord within a particular scale's tonality is determined by its relationship to that scale.

-Related Books for Are You Lonesome Tonight?
+Are You Lonesome Tonight?.

 Harmonic Analysis is the understanding of the functional sequence of chords.
 It is the process used to analyze the harmonic structure of a progression, song or composition.
 This analysis is then used to make scale selections for improvisation and chord substitution.